galaxy-genome-annotation/python-apollo/docs/commands/users.rst

 Remove a user from a group

+**Output**::

+Remove a user from a group

 Output:

- an empty dictionary

-**Output**::

 an empty dictionary

 **Options**::